hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/treatments.md

 faq:
   title: "Treatment FAQ"
   entries:
+    - q: "What conditions can acupuncture treat?"
+      a: "Acupuncture is recognized by the WHO for treating chronic pain, headaches, migraines, stress, anxiety, digestive issues (IBS, bloating), insomnia, menstrual disorders, infertility support, menopause symptoms, and musculoskeletal conditions.
+We create personalized treatment plans for your specific needs."
+    - q: "When will I see results from acupuncture?"
+      a: "Many patients notice improvements after 1-3 sessions for acute conditions.
+Chronic issues typically show meaningful progress within 6-8 treatments.
+Consistency is key for lasting results, and we'll monitor your progress closely."
+    - q: "Is acupuncture safe?"
+      a: "Yes, acupuncture is extremely safe when performed by a licensed practitioner.
+We use single-use, sterile needles and follow strict safety protocols.
+Serious side effects are very rare.
+Minor bruising or temporary soreness may occur."
-    - q: "How to prepare for my first visit?"
+    - q: "How should I prepare for my first visit?"
-      a: "Please complete the online intake and consent forms before your appointment (approx. 10 mins).
-Alternatively, you can fill them out in person upon arrival.
-It’s a good idea to have a light meal or snack 1–2 hours before your treatment.
-Avoid consuming coffee or other stimulating beverages before your visit."
+      a: "Wear loose, comfortable clothing.
+Have a light meal 1-2 hours before your session.
+Avoid caffeine or alcohol before treatment.
+Please complete our online intake forms beforehand (10 mins) or arrive early to fill them out."
-    - q: "How many treatments will I need?"
+    - q: "What should I expect after treatment?"
-      a: "It varies by condition.
-Acute issues may resolve quickly, while chronic conditions often require ongoing care for reliable results.
-Consistent acupuncture treatments typically lead to reliable results."
-    - q: "Are there side effects?"
-      a: "Most people experience positive effects such as increased relaxation or a feeling of deep calm.
-Some may feel energized or even slightly giddy.
-These reactions vary from person to person, but the calming effects of acupuncture often last throughout the day.
-We recommend resting for the remainder of the day to allow your body to process the treatment.
-If you experience significant effects, please arrange for a safe journey home."
+      a: "Most people feel deeply relaxed or energized.
+Some experience mild soreness or slight fatigue.
+These are normal responses as your body adjusts.
+Stay hydrated, rest, and avoid strenuous activity for the remainder of the day to maximize benefits."
 book:
   text: "Book Your Session"
   link: "https://hopetcmclinic.janeapp.com/#/staff_member/1"